 Beverages & Bars on Oahu:

-Submarine Tour - Explore the deep sea on an Oahu Atlantis Submarine Adventure, which costs $129 for the least-expensive package.
-Alternatively, the Oahu Submarine Scooter Adventure starts at $108 per person.
+Submarine Tour – You can explore the semi-deep sea just off Waikiki on the Atlantis Submarine Adventure, which costs $175.45 for the least-expensive package.
+Another similar option is a Submarine Scooter Adventure from $166.45 per person.

 Visit our Oahu Travel Guide for more recommendations for all there is to do, see and experience when visiting Oahu.